Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

-The work involved in replacing the strut mount requires removal of the strut assembly from the car and compressing the strut springs to relieve tension on the strut mount which is held together by the strut stem nut.
+Replacing the strut mount or the spring requires removal of the strut assembly from the car and using a strut compression tool to compress the strut springs and relieve tension on the strut mount, which is held together by the strut stem nut.

 1997 - 2001